b-k/py1040/Readme.md

 the calculation to do, whether the cell needs to be part of `inform.py`, and the list of the cell's parent cells.
-That dictionary is at https://github.com/b-k/1040.js , in a relatively language-independent format that both the Javascript and Python version parse into functions.
+That dictionary is at https://github.com/b-k/1040.js , in a relatively language-independent format that both the Javascript and Python version parse into functions. [https://github.com/b-k/1040.js/blob/master/Contributing.md] covers all the details.

 Adding a form, then, consists of transcribing this information for each needed line.
 This is straightforward, and has proven to take only a few seconds per line.
 We considered using the XML schemata here: https://www.irs.gov/Tax-Professionals/e-File-Providers-&-Partners/Schemas-Business-Rules-and-Release-Memo-for-MeF-Form-1040-Series-Tax-Year-2015-Version-3_1 but it turns out to be easier to just cut/paste/modify the lines from the PDF forms.
-Each form should be in one file in the `forms` directory, which has one python `dict` that has the same name as the file (and optionally other initializations).